cskr/grasshopper/README.md

 Dependency Injection
 --------------------

-Hashes containing the necessary dependencies can be added to the `this` context of your controller functions, using the `mvc.addToContext()` function.
+Hashes containing the necessary dependencies can be added to the `this` context of your controller functions, using the `gh.addToContext()` function.
 You can either specify all the hashes to be included in a single invocation or in multiple invocations.
 For example,

     require.paths.unshift('./lib');

-    var mvc = require('mvc');
+    var gh = require('grasshopper');

     var dependencies = {
         dataService: {